What is followership?

 Read More: In Praise of Followers

-Followers “support and aid the leader when he or she is doing the right thing and stand up to the leader, having the courage to let the leader know when he or she is doing something wrong or headed in the wrong direction,” — Ronald E. Riggio.
+“[Followers] support and aid the leader when he or she is doing the right thing and stand up to the leader, having the courage to let the leader know when he or she is doing something wrong or headed in the wrong direction.” — Ronald E. Riggio (2015).

 Without followers, there would be no leaders and very little would be accomplished.
-Research on organizational accomplishments estimated that 80% of organizational success can be attributed to the contributions of followers.
-Followers are essential people who can turn a vision into reality.
-They can also provide new leaders with feedback and guidance to help them stay on track, avoid mistakes and learn and grow.
-When followers are not engaged and contributing, they can derail organizational efforts and create an environment of low morale that may result in high costs to the organization in lost time, energy and talent.
-“For any project or organization to succeed, there must be people who willingly and effectively follow, just as there must be those who willingly and effectively lead.”
+Research on organizational accomplishments estimated that 80 percent of organizational success can be attributed to the contributions of followers (Kelley, 1992).
+Followers are essential to turning a vision into reality.
+They can also provide new leaders with feedback and guidance to help them stay on track, avoid mistakes, and learn and grow.
+When followers are disengaged and or not contributing, they can derail organizational efforts and lower morale, which may be costly in terms of lost time, energy, and talent.

-Being an effective follower is also good training for future leaders.
-Agho (2009) collected the perceptions of over 300 senior-level executives on the distinguishing characteristics of effective leaders and followers.
-Although his findings don’t show identical characteristics, he states that ‘a significant number of the respondents agreed that followership skills should be viewed as prerequisites for effective leadership’ (p.
+Being an effective follower is good training for future leaders.
+Agho (2009) collected the perceptions of more than 300 senior-level executives on the distinguishing characteristics of effective leaders and followers.
+Although respondents perceived differences in the characteristics that make good leaders and good followers, Agho found “a significant number of the respondents agreed that followership skills should be viewed as prerequisites for effective leadership” (p.
 7).

 Read More: Perspectives of Senior Level Executives on Effective Followership and Leadership

-Finally, it is also important for leaders to have a good understanding of who their followers are and what their followers need from them in order to be effective in their roles.
+Finally, it is also important for leaders to have a good understanding of who their followers are and what their followers need in order to be effective in their roles.